 The inspiration for this self-orientation feature for the researchers comes from the leopard tortoise, whose shell contains a high, steep dome, allowing it to right itself if it rolls onto its back.
 With the help of computer modeling, the researchers created a variant of this shape for the self-orienting capsule.

 “What’s important is that we have the needle in contact with the tissue when it is injected,” Abramson says.
 “Also, if a person were to move around or the stomach was to growl, the device would not move from its preferred orientation.”

 When the tip of the needle is injected, the insulin dissolves at a rate that is controllable by the researchers.
 For instance, in the present study, releasing all of the insulin into the bloodstream took about an hour.

-After animal testing, it was found that upon releasing its contents the capsule can pass harmlessly through the digestive system.
+After animal testing, it was found that the capsule can pass harmlessly through the digestive system upon releasing its contents.
 No adverse effects were found, either.

-The MIT team is now working with the pharmaceutical company Novo Nordisk for further development of the technology and optimization of the capsules manufacturing processes.
-They also would conduct further research into this type of drug delivery that has the potential to deliver protein drug to the inside of the body, such as immuno-suppressants used to treat rheumatoid arthritis or inflammatory bowel disease, and even nucleic acids such as DNA and RNA.
+The MIT team is now working with the pharmaceutical company Novo Nordisk to further develop the technology and optimize the capsule manufacturing processes.
+They also would conduct further research into this type of drug delivery that has the potential to deliver protein drugs to the inside of the body, such as immuno-suppressants used to treat rheumatoid arthritis or inflammatory bowel disease, and even nucleic acids such as DNA and RNA.